youlez/INSOR/wp-content/plugins/cryout-serious-slider/readme.txt

 == Changelog ==

+= 1.2.6 =
+*Release date - 2024.10.24*

+* Fixed over-sanitization of 'base font size' value filtering out float numeric values
+* Fixed PHP 8.3 deprecation warnings: 'creation of dynamic property' and 'using ${var} in strings, use {$var} instead'
+* Tested with WordPress 6.6

 = 1.2.5 =
 *Release date - 2024.06.09*

 * Added sanitization and additional existent content check to address CSRF vulnerability in sample slider generation - reported by [Steven Julian to patchstack.com](https://patchstack.com/database/vulnerability/cryout-serious-slider/wordpress-serious-slider-plugin-1-2-4-cross-site-request-forgery-csrf-vulnerability)
-* Strengthened sanitization to address CSRF vulnerability in slider option fields - reported by Steven Julian to patchstack.com
+* Strengthened sanitization to address CSRF vulnerability in slider option fields - also reported by Steven Julian to patchstack.com
-* Added extra number format check for maltformed numbers on shortcode attributes
+* Added extra format check for malformed numbers in shortcode attributes
-* Incresed the number of supported caption buttons to four
+* Incresed the number of supported caption buttons to 4
 * Fixed deprecation warning about jQuery.fn.bind()
 * Confirmed compatibility with PHP 8.2